 Do not inflate this assembly when it is unrestricted.
 The assembly must be restricted by the suspension or other adequate structure.
-Once installed, do not inflate beyond 100 psi.
-Improper use or over inflation may cause property damage or severe personal injury.
+Do not inflate beyond 100 psi Improper use or over inflation may cause property damage or severe personal injury.